-The main hospital was built out but the 4th floor was unoccupied.
-This was a new Tenant Improvement (T.I.) of approximately 25,000 square feet and was an OHSPD 1 (Office of Statewide Health Planning and Development) space.
-There were approximately (50) CAV (Constant Air Volume) zones, new supply/return and exhaust air main ductwork, T.I. ductwork and (2) duct mounted steam humidifiers.
-The project was split up in 2 Phases.
+Entering the project, the customer’s main hospital building had been constructed and in operation, but its 4th floor remained unfinished.
+This was a new Tenant Improvement (T.I.) of approximately 25,000 square feet and was a designated OHSPD 1 (Office of Statewide Health Planning and Development) space.
+There were approximately (50) CAV (Constant Air Volume) zones, new supply/return and exhaust air main ductwork, T.I. ductwork, and (2) duct-mounted steam humidifiers.
+The project was split up into 2 Phases.

 Contract Innovations/Key to Success

-This project required BIM (Building Information Modeling) and we hired a subcontractor to do this work.
-This involved full coordination of mechanical, plumbing, electrical, fire sprinkler and wall coordination into a 3D model.
+The project required BIM (Building Information Modeling) and a subcontractor was hired to fulfill this part of the scope.
+This involved full coordination of mechanical, plumbing, electrical, fire sprinkler, and wall coordination into a 3D model.
 Our Project Manager was very involved with the project early on, attending coordination/scheduling meetings on a weekly basis.